 This course will develop an understanding of digital tools and strategies, which engage and expand the design process, with the primary goal of utilizing the computer as a fluid, critical investigative tool.
 We will examine the impact of digital strategies, methodologies and practices on the work of contemporary architects, with individual research into modes of representation and its impact on tectonic development.
-Cross-listed with ENVA 300.

 An understanding of the basic properties of major construction materials is fundamental to becoming an effective architect or engineer.
 This course will introduce students to the properties, applications and design considerations of common construction materials.
 The course will be a lecture format supplemented by readings, field trips, laboratory experiments, exams and individual research projects.
 While designed primarily for students of Architecture, the course is also a rigorous introduction to civil engineering materials.

 This lecture course introduces students to energy and environmental issues as they relate to the built environment and the materials used to construct buildings.
 An overview of the basic principles of energy flow and energy use will be provided, as well as the fundamental climatic patterns and variables that have significant impact on building performance and occupant comfort.
 Passive building designs will be covered for each of the major global climate zones and students will be exposed to the underlying complexity of developing architectural solutions that address a wide range of local and global environmental concerns.
 Students will study the cultural and technological factors that have driven advances in efficiency and reduced environmental impact.
 The applicability of passive architecture, especially vernacular forms, as a means of furthering social justice and energy independence of occupants, will be emphasized in the course.

-Prerequisites: Physics 110 or 130 AND Mathematics 107 or 109.
+Prerequisite: Sophomore standing.
 A thorough introduction to Landscape Architecture as the discipline of designing and mediating between natural and built environments, and utilizing knowledge from arts and sciences to create quality outdoor community spaces.
 Lectures supplemented by field trips and small studio projects.
-Prerequisite: Sophomore standing.